Majorana-magnon interactions in topological Shiba chains: Ferromagnetic lattice dynamics

-{\em Ferromagnetic lattice dynamics.}\textemdash The magnetic dynamics is dictated by $H_{\rm m}$ with $J_{\rm ex}$ renormalized by the bulk RKKY \footnote{We disregarded the anisotropic RKKY interactions stemming from the SOI, which have been found to be negligible in comparison to the Heisenberg RKKY contribution \cite{Kuster2022NonMajorana}.
-Nevertheless, it can be easily accounted for in the theory}.
-We can establish the dispersion of the magnetic fluctuations by employing a Holstein-Primakoff (HP) transformation \cite{Holstein1940Field}.
-In the limit of large $S$, the HP transformation reads $S_{j}^{+(-)}=\sqrt{2S}a_j(a_j^\dagger)$ and $S_{j}^{z}=S-a_j^\dagger a_j$, with $a_j$ ($a_j^\dagger)$ being the magnonic annihilation (creation operator) satisfying $[a_j,a_{j'}^\dagger]=\delta_{jj'}$.
-In this work we are interested in triggering the dynamics of the uniform magnonic mode, $a_0=(1/\sqrt{N})\sum_{j}a_j$ and energy $\epsilon_{\rm m}=K_z S-\gamma H$ because $(i)$ it represents the lowest energy magnon and ($ii$) it exhibits a constant amplitude along the wire, rendering it highly non-local.
-This mode isolation applies as long as the energy splitting between the uniform mode and the first excited magnon mode is larger than the magnon decay rate $\kappa_{\rm m}$ \cite{Note0}.
-Hence, projecting Eq.~\eqref{Eq:Hamiltonian} onto the uniform mode $a_0$, we find:
+The magnetic dynamics is dictated by $H_{\rm m}$ with $J_{\rm ex}$ renormalized by the bulk RKKY interaction \footnote{We disregarded the anisotropic Dzyaloshinskii-Moriya interactions stemming from the SOC, which have been found to be negligible in comparison to the Heisenberg RKKY contribution \cite{Kuster2022NonMajorana}.
+However, we account for its expression in Appendix~\ref{Appendix:LatticeDynamics}.}.
+We can establish the dispersion of the magnetic fluctuations by employing a Holstein-Primakoff transformation \cite{Holstein1940Field}.
+In the limit of large $S$, the transformation reads $S_{j}^{+(-)}=\sqrt{2S}a_j(a_j^\dagger)$ and $S_{j}^{z}=S-a_j^\dagger a_j$, with $a_j$ ($a_j^\dagger)$ being the magnonic annihilation (creation) operator satisfying $[a_j,a_{j'}^\dagger]=\delta_{jj'}$.
+In this paper we are interested in triggering the dynamics of the uniform magnonic mode, $a_0=(1/\sqrt{N})\sum_{j}a_j$ and energy $\epsilon_{\rm m} = K_z S-\gamma H$ because $(i)$ it represents the lowest energy magnon and ($ii$) it exhibits a constant amplitude along the wire, rendering it highly non-local.
+This mode isolation applies as long as the energy splitting between the uniform mode and the first excited magnon mode, $\epsilon_{1} - \epsilon_{\rm m} \approx \pi^2 |J_\mathrm{ex}| S / (N+1)^2$, is larger than the magnon decay rate $\kappa_{\rm m}$ (see Appendix~\ref{Appendix:LatticeDynamics}) \cite{Gray2006Toeplitz}.
+In addition, the magnetic field $H$ is generally close to zero and has few effects on the electrons of the SC.
+Hence, projecting Eq.~\eqref{Eq:Hamiltonian} onto the uniform mode $a_0$, we find

-where $\Sigma_\nu\equiv \sum_{j\sigma\sigma'} \hat{\psi}^\dagger_{S\sigma}(\bd{r}_j)\sigma^\nu_{\sigma\sigma'} \hat{\psi}_{S\sigma'}(\bd{r}_j)$ is the total spin operator along the $\nu=x,y,z$ axis stemming from the YSR states, $\Sigma_\pm = (\Sigma_x \pm i \Sigma_y)/2$ and $\hat{\psi}_{S\sigma}(\bd{r})\equiv\mathcal{P}_S\hat{\psi}_\sigma(\bd r)\mathcal{P}_S$, where $\mathcal{P}_S$ projects the electronic field operators onto the in-gap YSR states.
+where $\Sigma_\nu\equiv \sum_{j\sigma\sigma'} \hat{\psi}^\dagger_{S\sigma}(\bd{r}_j)\sigma^\nu_{\sigma\sigma'} \hat{\psi}_{S\sigma'}(\bd{r}_j)$ is the total spin operator along the $\nu=x,y,z$ axis stemming from the YSR states, $n_0 = a^\dagger_0 a_0$, $\Sigma_\pm = (\Sigma_x \pm i \Sigma_y)/2$, and $\hat{\psi}_{S\sigma}(\bd{r})\equiv\mathcal{P}_S\hat{\psi}_\sigma(\bd r)\mathcal{P}_S$, where $\mathcal{P}_S$ projects the electronic field operators onto the in-gap YSR states.